MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/prerequisites.md

 ## Azure Key Vault

-The Automation Kit uses the new [Azure Key Vault secrets (preview)](/powerapps/maker/data-platform/EnvironmentVariables#use-azure-key-vault-secrets-preview).
+The automation kit uses the new [Azure Key Vault secrets (preview)](/powerapps/maker/data-platform/EnvironmentVariables#use-azure-key-vault-secrets-preview).

    > [!IMPORTANT]
-   > Azure Key Vault is required only for Automation Kit Satellite release March 2023 or earlier.
+   > Azure Key Vault is required only for automation kit satellite release March 2023 or earlier.
 Starting with the April 2023 release, Azure Key Vault is no longer required as a prerequisite.

 Azure Key Vaults are used to store secrets for the Azure app registration, depending on your requirements.
 There might be one Key Vault per satellite environment.
 Here's an example of how you might name your Key Vaults.